Quickstart

 Exit

-3. Type n and press ENTER when asked Would you like to import a key?:
+4. Type n and press ENTER when asked Would you like to import your own seed?:

 ?
-Would you like to import a key? n
+Would you like to import your own seed? (y/N) n

-4. Enter the name of your new account.
-The CLI will output some information about it:
+5. Enter the name of your new account.

 Next up, you’ll request some funds to play around with.